-- flour, onion and garlic powder, paprika, pepper, salt and Frank’s Red Hot seasoning powder
+- all purpose flour, onion and garlic powder, paprika, pepper, salt and Frank’s Red Hot seasoning powder

-- chicken tenderloins - you can substitute with sliced chicken breast.
+- chicken tenderloins - you can substitute with skinless chicken breasts thinly sliced.

-- Heat the oil in a deep pan or skillet over medium heat.
+- Heat oil in a deep pan, deep fryer or skillet over medium heat.

 - Combine all of the spices and flour together, place in a shallow pan.